vishaltak/gitlab-compose-kit/README.md

 It allows to:
 - Run development environment,
 - Run tests,
-- Easily teardown and start a new environment.
+- Easily teardown and start a new environment,
+- Run remove environment over SSH.

 How it differs from GitLab Development Kit it uses containers for everything, starting from scratch, building minimal container per application.